CodeSturgeon/conan/stories.md

 ### CouchDB
 Combination data store web server.
 Acts as front end web server and process manager.

-### Engine
+### Builder
 The back end engine.
 Responcible for processing files, creating downloads and updating user maps.
-Engine code is stand alone and invoked only by the user.
+Builder code is stand alone and invoked only by the producer.

 ### Dispatcher
 Process (external) hosted by CouchDB that performs the logic checks and supplies or rejects the download.